-While the whole country makes for a stunning winter getaway, we recommend Northern Norway to spot the northern lights.
-Journey inside the Arctic Circle and keep an eye on the sky!
+While the whole country makes for a memorable winter getaway, we recommend Northern Norway to witness the northern lights.
+Journey inside the Arctic Circle and keep an eye on the sky.

 At that time of year, this region of Norway experiences a polar night, which occurs when the sun doesn't rise above the horizon.
 This means more hours of darkness and therefore more time to spot the northern lights!

 Other worthwhile destinations in Norway include the northern town of Kirkenes, the Lofoten islands and Nordkapp (North Cape).
 On top of being fantastic for light sightings, you could also partake in an array of fun winter activities.
-From ice fishing to staying in a snow hotel.
+Imagine trying ice fishing or staying in a snow hotel.

 - Browse our Norwegian northern lights itineraries

 - Related: Learn more about the best time to see the auroras in Norway